sujith-eag/personal-site/content/docs/os/os_mca/os_u2_q.md

 - Define a process and present its various states.

 - Explain the different states of a process with a neat diagram.

+- Explain how a system process is created and terminated.

 ### Scheduling and Execution